 How to become a Childminder

-Understand what it takes to become a childminder and find the routes needed to get there...
+Understand what it takes to become a childminder and find out more about the routes available to get there...

 What is a childminder?

 Childminders offer professional home-from-home childcare and early education, looking after small groups of children of different ages and from different families.
 They are often there for childcare for children before and after school, sometimes on weekends and during the holidays.
-They often work from their own home, offering their home as a base for the childcare they offer.
+Childminders also frequently work from their own home, offering their home as a base for the childcare they offer.

 Childminders are perfectly placed to support the early learning and development for children of all ages, working closely with parents to provide bespoke childcare.